 There is absolutely nothing revolutionary or proprietary about my methods.
-You will find everything you need to print effectively in the The Print and The Negative, both part of the New Ansel Adams Photography Series.
-They form the nucleus of what is really the bible of silver based photography.
-While it may be true that many people have found these books to be difficult to digest, they really do contain all you really need to know about the subject.
+One will find everything he/she needs to print effectively in the The Print and The Negative, both part of the New Ansel Adams Photography Series.
+These books form the nucleus of what is essentially the bible of silver based photography.
+While it may be true that many people have found these books to be difficult to digest, they contain all one really needs to know about the subject.
 The writings can be terse for the beginner, but time spent with these references will pay dividends.
 In fact, I still find the answers to seemingly insoluble darkroom dilemmas within a sentence or two of Ansel's compact writing style.
-It is these very techniques that were taught in most beginning high school and college photography classes during the past 30 years - admittedly, to the chagrin of many budding artists.
+It is these very techniques that were taught in most beginning high school and college photography classes during the past 30 years – admittedly, to the chagrin of many budding artists.

 There are a multitude of wonderful alternative printing techniques (e.g., platinum/palladium, collodion, daguerreotypes, etc.) being revived and practiced by many talented darkroom artists.
 Most of these produce final photographic art pieces no larger than the original negatives, and while ever larger specialty film cameras and digital internegatives are used to address this limitation, they also introduce a host of other issues inherent to their size.

-Lastly, please remember, its just the way I print, and you are of course free to print in any manner and whatever subject you wish.
+Lastly, please remember, the techniques I use suit the way I print.
+Every photographic artist is free to print any subject in any manner they wish.
 Please visit Techniques for the intentions and methods I use to make and present silver darkroom prints.